kellerberrin/KGL_Gene/README.md

 The software uses Boost and the C++ sequence analysis library Seqan.

-If you have any questions then please email me at: james.duncan.mcculloch@gmail.com.
+If you have any questions then please email me (James McCulloch) at: james.duncan.mcculloch@gmail.com.

 Or alternatively, register an issue on GitHub.